hybridgroup/gobot-site/README.md

 #### Platforms

+All of the page content is generated from the platform's github repo.
+To add new documentation to any platform, edit the readme in the respective [Gobot module's repository](https://github.com/hybridgroup/gobot/tree/master/platforms).

+In order for the readme to be properly extracted, the content being pushed to the site must:

+- include a `## How to Install` section following the platform introduction
+- have a new line after each code block

-To import platforms from the main Gobot repository, run the `bin/import-platforms` script.
+To import platforms from the main Gobot repository, run the `bin/import_platforms` script.
 You'll need to have Git installed.

 This script will: